cal-itp/data-infra/_sources/contribute/submitting_changes.md

 Our GitHub action is triggered on pushes to the `data-infra` repository related to the `docs` directory.

+Another way to edit and test your markdown changes is using the jupyterhub.
+Edit the text files directly then run this command from the base of the data-infra repo: `jb build docs --warningiserror`.

+This will locally build the docs and allow you to test your changes without having to make lots of commits.

 (docs-preview)=

 ## How do I preview my docs change?